paulskirk53/Observatory-wiki/Astronomy Software/Dome Driver.md

+this document is curent and replaces the version on google docs

-Dome Driver Registration with RegAsm on NUC and Dev
+**Dome Driver Registration with RegAsm on NUC and Dev**
 ## Current location for NUC Dome Driver

 The upshot of the above is that whereas previously the dome driver was transferred from the dev machine and pasted into NUC C:\Dome, this is no longer necessary since visual studio is now on the NUC and the Dome Driver is registered in: